-Please note that the information on the law contained in this bulletin is provided free of charge for information purposes only.
-Evere asonable effort is made to make sure the information is accurate and up to date, but no responsibility for its accuracy and correctness, or for any consequences of relying on it, is assumed by the author or the firm.
-The information does not, and is no intended to, amount to legal advice to any person.
+Disclaimer: Please note that the information on the law contained in this bulletin is provided free of charge for information purposes only.
+Every reasonable effort is made to make sure the information is accurate and up to date, but no responsibility for its accuracy and correctness, or for any consequences of relying on it, is assumed by the author or the firm.
+The information does not and is not intended to amount to legal advice to any person.